twcook/s3model.github.io/S3MPython/docs/_sources/intro.rst.txt

-The latest release candidate can be installed from the `Python Package Index (PyPi) <https://pypi.org/project/S3MPython/>`_.
+The latest release candidate can be installed from the `Github <https://github.com/twcook/S3M_Python/>`_ project.

 .. code-block:: sh